0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 ### Loading disclaimer

-Currently, dumping produces a list of received transactions that is stored on disk.
+Currently, dumping produces a list of reproducible Devnet actions (state-changing requests and transactions).
 Conversely, loading is implemented as the re-execution of transactions from a dump.
 This means that timestamps of `StarknetBlock` will be different on each load.
+This is due to the nature of Devnet's dependencies, which prevent Devnet's state from being serialized.

 Dumping and loading are not guaranteed to work across versions.
 I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.